Stop Procrastination Now! Causes, Fixes & Motivational Quotes

 Anxiety is heightened fear.

-Fear of success procrastinators fear the repercussions to success such as raising people’s expectations or becoming the center of attention, so they self-sabotage through procrastination.
+Fear of success procrastinators fear the repercussions of success — such as raising people’s expectations or becoming the center of attention, so they self-sabotage through procrastination.

-Procrastinating about a particular “to do” might also be based in other fears connected to trying to accomplish that goal.
+Procrastinating about a particular “to-do” might also be based on other fears connected to trying to accomplish that goal.

 You could put off booking a flight because you are afraid of flying, procrastinate about paying bills because you’re afraid you don’t have enough money to pay them all, or drag your feet on responding to an invitation because of social anxiety.